 Parking is limited at the Start/Finish, so please carpool if possible.
 Only one vehicle is allowed per race participant (crew/spectators must carpool with their runner).
 Parking is available in the Reehers Camp Day-Use parking area.
 Overflow parking will be available.
 Signs will be posted and volunteers will help direct you.
 Parking within the campground itself is for race officials and some volunteers ONLY.
 Thank you in advance for carpooling when possible.
-A map of Reehers Camp will be provided in pre-race email communications to all registered participants.
+A map of Reehers Camp will be provided in pre-race email communications to all participants.

-The closest accomodations are in Hillsboro, Forest Grove and Tillamook, all within 30-45 minutes from the Start/Finish at Reehers Camp.
+The closest hotel accomodations are in Hillsboro, Forest Grove and Tillamook, all within 30-45 minutes from the Start/Finish at Reehers Camp.
 The closest available camping is at Stub Stewart State Park, about 20 minutes away.
-Camping is available at Reehers Camp for race officials only.
+Camping is available at Reehers Camp for race officials, sponsors and volunteers only.